2026 World Cup Matches in Dallas

 - Key players: Luka Modrić, Joško Gvardiol, Mateo Kovačić

-- Position in the last World Cup: third place in Qatar 2022
+- Finish at the last World Cup: third place at Qatar 2022

 - Argentina